oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 client.
 The string is opaque to the client, but depending on the authorization server, may be parseable by the resource server.

-Tokens represent specific scopes and durations of access, granted by the resource owner, and enforced by the resource server and authorization server.
+Access tokens represent specific scopes and durations of access, granted by the resource owner, and enforced by the resource server and authorization server.

-The token may denote an identifier used to retrieve the authorization information or may self-contain the authorization information in a verifiable manner (i.e., a token string consisting of some data and a signature).
+The access token may denote an identifier used to retrieve the authorization information or may self-contain the authorization information in a verifiable manner (i.e., an access token string consisting of some data and a signature).
 One example of a structured token format is {{I-D.ietf-oauth-access-token-jwt}}, a method of encoding access token data as a JSON Web Token {{RFC7519}}.

-Additional authentication credentials, which are beyond the scope of this specification, may be required in order for the client to use a token.
+Additional authentication credentials, which are beyond the scope of this specification, may be required in order for the client to use an access token.
 This is typically referred to as a sender-constrained access token, such as Mutual TLS Access Tokens {{RFC8705}}.

 The access token provides an abstraction layer, replacing different